godotengine/godot-docs/classes/class_input.rst

 \ ``serial_number``: The serial number of the device.
 This key won't be present if the serial number is unavailable.

-\ ``steam_input_index``: The Steam Input gamepad index, if the device is not a Steam Input device this key won't be present.
+The dictionary can also include the following fields under selected platforms:

-On Windows, the dictionary can have an additional field:
+\ ``steam_input_index``: The Steam Input gamepad index (Windows, Linux, and macOS only).
+If the device is not a Steam Input device this key won't be present.

-\ ``xinput_index``: The index of the controller in the XInput system.
+\ ``xinput_index``: The index of the controller in the XInput system (Windows only).
 This key won't be present for devices not handled by XInput.

-\ **Note:** The returned dictionary is always empty on Android, iOS, visionOS, and Web.
+\ **Note:** The returned dictionary is always empty on Android and Web.

 .. rst-class:: classref-item-separator